Configuration: Network Settings

 Interface and IP Address

-This configures the port where OpenVPN Access Server will listen to Admin Web UI requests.
-If you cannot access the interface listed, you will be unable to login to your server.
+This configures the port where Access Server listens to VPN server requests.
+If clients can't access the interface listed, they can't connect to the server.

 Protocol

 We consider TCP less ideal due to the possibility of the TCP meltdown phenomenon, which occurs when you stack one transmission protocol on top of another (such as TCP traffic transported within an OpenVPN TCP tunnel).
-The underlying layer may encounter a problem and attempt to correct or compensate it, but the layer above overcompensates, which causes delays and problems.
+The underlying layer may encounter a problem and attempt to correct or compensate for it, but the layer above overcompensates, which causes delays and problems.

 Daemons and Port Numbers